TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 not need to restart gateway.
 This is acceptable for development environments, but should not be used in production.

-- Before 5.1: the plugin would be build in a filesystem path based on plugin_id,
+- Before 5.1: the plugin would be built in a filesystem path based on plugin_id.
 - After 5.2.4: the plugin compiler adjusts the go module in use for the plugin,

 As the plugins are built with `-trimpath`, to omit local filesystem path